Ali06112023/Ali06112023/README.md

 Data Analyst | Python Enthusiast | Lifelong Learner
 ---------------------------------------------------

 👋 Hi there!
 I’m Ali, an aspiring data analyst with a passion for unraveling insights from complex datasets.
 My journey involves turning raw data into actionable knowledge, and I’m excited to share my projects and experiences.
+**About Me** 🎓
+I hold a degree in Computer Science with a focus on data analytics.
+📊 Proficient in Python, SQL, and data visualization tools (Matplotlib, Seaborn).
+🧩 Skilled in data cleaning, exploratory data analysis (EDA), and statistical modeling.
+🌐 Curious about web scraping and API integration.
+**Projects**
-About Me 🎓 I hold a degree in Computer Science with a focus on data analytics. 📊 Proficient in Python, SQL, and data visualization tools (Matplotlib, Seaborn). 🧩 Skilled in data cleaning, exploratory data analysis (EDA), and statistical modeling. 🌐 Curious about web scraping and API integration.
-Projects 1.
-Customer Segmentation using K-Means Clustering Employed K-Means clustering to identify distinct customer segments based on their purchasing behavior.
+1. Customer Segmentation using K-Means Clustering Employed K-Means clustering to identify distinct customer segments based on their purchasing behavior.
 Cleaned and preprocessed e-commerce transaction data.
 Visualized segment characteristics using scatter plots and bar charts.
 2. Predictive Modeling for Loan Approval Developed a logistic regression model to predict loan approval probabilities.
 Engineered features and handled missing data.
 Achieved an accuracy of 82% on the test set.
+**Exploratory Data Analysis:**
-3. Exploratory Data Analysis: Airbnb Listings in London Explored Airbnb listings data for various London neighborhoods.
+Airbnb Listings in London Explored Airbnb listings data for various London neighborhoods.
 Created interactive visualizations using Plotly.
 Uncovered pricing trends and popular neighborhoods.
 Skills Snapshot Languages: Python, SQL Data Manipulation: Pandas, NumPy Data Visualization: Matplotlib, Seaborn, Plotly Machine Learning: Scikit-Learn Version Control: Git, GitHub Connect with Me

 * 🌍  I'm based in London
 * ✉️  You can contact me at [training.justit@gmail.com](mailto:training.justit@gmail.com)